carstendraschner/carstendraschner.github.io/content/index.md

 };
 ---
 # Home
 Welcome to my personal website where you can find information about my projects, blog posts, publications, and more.
-I Carsten Felix Draschner, an AI Researcher with 8+ years of experience in AI, ML, DS.
+I'm Carsten Felix Draschner, an AI Researcher with 8+ years of experience in AI, ML, DS.
 I am motivated by Science and AI for Social Good!
 I love to connect my passion for cutting-edge AI with my intrinsic motivation to bring myself into projects which make our life on earth more sustainable, our lives better, and our democracies more stable.
 <div class="container">
   <nav class="card-navigation">
     <ul>